WeblateOrg/weblate/docs/faq.rst

 - Use the import functionality to load compendium as translations, suggestions or translations needing review.
 This is the best approach for a one-time translation using a compendium or a similar translation database.
-- You can set up :ref:`tmserver` with all databases you have and let Weblate use it.
+- You can set up :ref:`mt-tmserver` with all databases you have and let Weblate use it.
 This is good when you want to use it several times during translation.
 - Another option is to translate all related projects in a single Weblate